bolawijen/appinitr/README.md

-# APPINITR
+# AppInitr
 ```sh
 bunx appinitr <repo> <directory>
 ```
-It will clone a git repository and run `app:init` script found in package.json.
+It will clone a javascript project from any git repository into target directory and run `bun install`.